leonardaguanta/bbbvideocontest/dev/wp-content/plugins/flowplayer5/readme.txt

 == Changelog ==

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

-= 3.1.1 - 8 May 2018 =
-* Use the new hlsjs-lite implementation for HLS
-* Fix PHP warning on archive pages

-= 3.1.0 - 18 April 2018 =
-* Update Flowplayer to 7.2.5
-* Add configuration options to mute or set initial volume
-* Add support and configuration option for [Viewport autoplay -plugin](https://flowplayer.com/blog/videos-like-images/)
-* Fix few small things

-= 3.0.2 - 5 June 2017 =
-* Various bugfixes

-= 3.0.0 - 14 May 2017 =
-* Support Flowplayer 7
-* Remove support for Flowplayer 5
-* Deprecate support for OGG video

-= 2.1.0 - 27 December 2016 =
-* Add VAST support
-* Prefer HLS format if available
-* Fix webm support in playlists
-# Fix coloring option for FP5
-* Update support for WP 4.7

-= 2.0.2 - 27 October 2016 =
-* Update support for AdSense for Flowplayer to version 2
-* Add support for Flowplayer Drive Analytics script
-* Fix HLS plugin loading
-* Fix the slightly inconsistent behaviour of the CDN setting

-= 2.0.1 - 6 April 2016 =
-* Fix issue for sites with older PHP versions

-= 2.0.0 - 5 April 2016 =
-This is a large update.
-It has been tested extensively but we still could have missed something.
-Make sure to test it before installing on a live site.
-* Updated Flowplayer to v6.0.5
-* Add support for multiple ads in a video
-* Restyled the settings page to make it easier to use.
-* Add a video option to choose to load the HLS script plugin
-* Updated the local versions of the HLS and quality selector plugins
-* Fixed tab styles in WP 4.4
-* Update support for WP 4.5
-* Added an setting to define the Flash HLS SWF file
-* Deprecated action `fp5_video_config`, use the filter `fp5_js_config` instead
-* Changed from hard coding the ads configuration to an array so that they are easier to customize.
-* A few code improvements from @dannyvankooten
-* Made the preview button disappear as it is not needed
-* Rearranged a chunk of code to make it more extendable

-= 1.13.0 - 16 December 2015 =
-* Updated Flowplayer to v6.0.4
-* Updated the quality selector scripts
-* Updated HLS script
-* Included the extra features for playlists that came in Flowplayer v6. e.g. Quality selector for videos in playlists and RTMP URL per Video
-* Updated dashboard widget library code to support PHP 7
-* Increased WordPress minimum requirement to 3.7
-* Improved database queries performance

-= 1.12.1 - 15 November 2015 =
-* Fixed bug with feature checker for loading extra JS
-* Fixed bug with removing settings when commercial key used
-* Improve coding style

-= 1.12.0 - 07 November 2015 =
-* Fixed bug for the check to show brand name on own site
-* Added support for the HLS Flowplayer plugin
-* Hide the CDN option when the commercial key is added
-* Automatically add the video title from Flowplayer Drive
-* Add support for lightbox

 = 1.11.2 - 06 September 2015 =
 * Fix two small bugs